 • Literature and Religion.

 • American Religious History.

 • Muslim-Christian Relations.

 • Quid Me Dicis Bonum?: A Study of the Library and Theology of the Good Men of Ashridge.

-"The Art of Dying," in Oxford Handbook of Early Modern English Literature and Religion, Ed.
-Andrew Hiscock and Helen Wilcox (Oxford: Oxford University Press, scheduled 2015).
+"The Art and Craft of Dying," in Oxford Handbook of Early Modern English Literature and Religion, Ed.
+Andrew Hiscock and Helen Wilcox (Oxford: Oxford University Press, 2017).

 • "Sermons," in Encyclopedia of English Renaissance Literature (Hoboken, NJ: Wiley-Blackwell Publishers, 2011).

 • "The Liturgical Year," in Cambridge World Shakespeare Encyclopedia (Cambridge: Cambridge University Press, 2013).

 • The Last Divine Office: Henry VIII and the Dissolution of the Monasteries, by Geoffrey Moorhouse.
 In Anglican Theological Review, v.
 92:3/2010.

 • Readers and Authorship in Early Modern England, by Stephen Dobranski.
 In Comitatus, v.
 37/2006.